- Contact Us

 Another resource generated from the survey is the annual National NP Sample Survey report, which contains a narrative on the current climate of the NP workforce as well as several useful tables focused on either practice or compensation topics.

 Recruiters and NPs utilize the compensation report as they negotiate employment contracts.
-The survey results also allow AANP to provide information to researchers who request permission to utilize report data points to support other current NP research.
+The survey results also allow AANP to provide information to researchers who request permission to utilize report data points to support other current NP research and clinical studies.
 For example, recently, an author sourced data from the report’s tables to cite the number of NPs certified to work with geriatric populations.

 With all the ways AANP uses data from the National NP Sample Survey, there is great value not only in this survey’s data but also in your participation!
 If you received an invitation to participate, please consider completing the survey to contribute to this critical research for the NP role.
 If you have any questions about the survey or AANP research, please email AANP at email@example.com.